openictnl/HPIA-installer/README.md

 ## How it Works

-The script accepts two optional parameters:
+The script accepts 3 optional parameters:

 - `location`: This is the directory where the downloaded files will be stored.
 The default location is `C:\OpenICT`.
 - `cleanup`: This is a switch parameter.
-If it's included, the script will clean up the downloaded files after the installation.
+If it's included, the script will clean up the downloaded files after the installation. default is false.
+- `eventlog`: This is a switch parameter.
+If it's included, the script will log events to the Windows Event Log. default is false.

 The script first identifies the vendor of the device by querying the BIOS.
 It then checks if the vendor is supported by looking up a predefined hashtable.
 If the vendor is supported, the script creates a directory for the installation files and downloads the necessary scripts from the Open ICT repository.